bank-vaults/bank-vaults/operator/README.md

 ## Deploying the operator

+Some deployment *samples* can be found at the projects `operator/deploy` directory:

 ```bash
 kubectl apply -f operator/deploy/rbac.yaml     # If you have an RBAC enabled cluster
 kubectl apply -f operator/deploy/operator.yaml